Spectral extremal graphs on closed surfaces of fixed Euler genus: Introduction

-The \emph{(minimum) orientable genus} of a graph $G$, denoted by $\gamma_1(G)$, is the smallest $k$ such that $G$ can be embedded on the surface $S_k$.
-Similarly, the \emph{(minimum) nonorientable genus} of $G$, written as $\gamma_2(G)$, is the smallest $k$ such that $G$ can be embedded on $N_k$.
-If $G$ is planar, then $\gamma_1(G)=\gamma_2(G)=0$.
-The \emph{Euler genus} of $G$ is defined as $\gamma(G)=\min\{2\gamma_1(G),\gamma_2(G)\}$.
-On the other hand, the maximum orientable genus of a connected graph $G$ is the largest $k$ such that $G$ can be cellularly embedded on $S_k$.
-The maximum nonorientable genus and the maximum Euler genus are defined similarly.

-The \emph{Euler genus} of a surface $\Sigma$ is the number of crosscaps plus twice the number of handles.
-An embedding of a graph $G$ on a surface with Euler genus $\gamma(G)$ is referred to as a \emph{minimal embedding}.
-As we know, a minimal embedding of a connected graph is always a cellular embedding.

-The genus of a graph is a fundamental parameter in topological graph theory.
-A key problem in this field is to determine the minimum and maximum Euler genus of a graph.
-The minimum and maximum Euler genus completely determine the orientable surfaces on which a connected graph can be cellularly embedded.
-This result follows from the interpolation theorem of Duke \cite{DUKE}, which states that if a graph embeds on a sphere with $a$ handles and on another sphere with $b$ handles, then it can be embedded on all intermediate surfaces.
-A similar theorem for nonorientable surfaces was proven by Stahl \cite{Stahl}.
+The interplay between graph structure and topological embeddings is a central topic in structural graph theory.
+The celebrated theorem of Archdeacon--Huneke-- Robertson--Seymour \cite{ARC1,ROB} asserts that graphs embeddable on closed compact surfaces of fixed Euler genus can be characterized by a finite set of excluded minors, a result recognized by Lov\'{a}sz as a milestone in graph theory \cite{LL}.
+In particular, the influence of topological constraints arising from surface embeddings on spectral extremal configurations has attracted sustained attention since the 1990s.

-Let $e(G)$ denote the size of a graph $G$, and let $\mathbb{G}(n,\gamma)$ denote the family of simple graphs of order $n$ that can be embedded on a surface with Euler genus $\gamma$.
-The \emph{spectral radius} $\rho(G)$ of a graph $G$ is the maximum modulus of the eigenvalues of its adjacency matrix $A(G)$.
-Let $EX(n,\gamma)$ and $SPEX(n,\gamma)$ be two subfamilies of $\mathbb{G}(n,\gamma)$, where the former consists of graphs that achieve the maximum size, and the latter consists of graphs that attain the maximum spectral radius.
+Let $\mathbb{G}(n,\gamma)$ denote the family of simple graphs on $n$ vertices that can be embedded on a surface with Euler genus $\gamma$.
+The spectral radius of a graph $G$, denoted by $\rho(G)$, is the largest eigenvalue of its adjacency matrix.
+We define